EvanTich/EvanTich/README.md

 <img src="ssrl-logo.svg" alt="SSRL Logo" align="right" width="200"/>

 #### Flight Software and Electrical Engineer at NASA Ames
-#### Graduated magna cum laude from the University of Georgia with a B.S. in Computer Science and a minor in Mathematics
+#### Graduated magna cum laude from the University of Georgia in 2022 with a B.S. in Computer Science and a minor in Mathematics
 #### UGA's <a href="http://smallsat.uga.edu/">Small Satellite Research Lab</a> Alumni

 <hr/>